alcalawil/dydx-trader/README.md

 ### TODO

- - Add prettier to fix linter problems
+ - Move a API code to ./src/API